FreeDSx/LDAP/docs/Server/General-Usage.md

 use FreeDSx\Ldap\Server\RequestHandler\ProxyRequestHandler;
 use FreeDSx\Ldap\Server\RequestHandler\RootDseHandlerInterface;

-class LdapProxyHandler extends ProxyRequestHandler implements RootDseHandlerInterface {
+class RootDseProxyHandler extends ProxyRequestHandler implements RootDseHandlerInterface {
     /**
      * Set the options for the LdapClient in the constructor.